jiss19/Certificates/README.md

 # Certificates
-Earned Certificates for developing skill
+Earned Certificates for the skills I have developed!